jedazard/PRIMsrc/README.md

 =============
 PRIMsrc 0.5.7 requires R-3.0.2 (2013-09-25).
 It was built and tested under R-devel (2015-07-20 r68705) and Travis CI.

-Installation has been tested on Windows, Linux and OSX platforms.
+Installation has been tested on Windows, Linux, OSX and Solaris platforms.
 See for instance the 'CRAN Package Check Results' here:

 https://cran.r-project.org/web/checks/check_results_PRIMsrc.html